SaugatMgr/News-App/README.md

 # News-App Project

 ## Description
-This project is an News App developed using Django and Bootstrap for UI design.
+This project is a News App developed using Django and Bootstrap for UI design.

 ## Features
 - News according to the user location.